vippsas/vipps-login-api/vipps-login-api.md

 ### Call guide

 1) Fetch `access_token`
-2) Use the access token in Authorization header `Bearer access_token`.
+2) Use the access token in the `Authorization`header `Bearer access_token`
-3) Add the `Merchant-Serial-Number` header with the target MSN
+3) Add the `Merchant-Serial-Number` header with the target merchant serial number

 ### Example request